‘Storage Wars’ Star Darrell Sheets Hospitalized Following Heart Attack

 Sheets, who is known as “the gambler” of the Storage Wars family, revealed that he would be having surgery, but did not say when that surgery would take place.

-Fans know Darrell as one of the biggest personalities on the A&E reality series, which followers him and group of others who buy abandoned storage lockers for the treasures that they might possess.
+Fans know Darrell as one of the biggest personalities on the A&E reality series, which follows him and a group of others who buy abandoned storage lockers for the treasures that they might possess.

 Darrell Sheets’ son, Brandon, has appeared on the show with him, as the two look to find something valuable amid the junk.

-During his 32 years of buying old storage lockers, Darrell says he has found four Picassos, and the world’s most lucrative comic book collection due to the auctions.
+During his 32 years of buying old storage lockers, Darrell says he has found four Picassos and the world’s most lucrative comic book collection due to the auctions.

-According to his bio on the A&E website, Sheets claims that after decades in the business he no longer collections the things that he finds.
+According to his bio on the A&E website, Sheets claims that after decades in the business, he no longer collects the things that he finds.

 “The only thing I collect these days is dead presidents,” Darrell claims, as he has based his business on “low volume, no overhead, and high value.”

 Sheets stars alongside other bargain hunters such as Dave Hester, Barry Weiss, Jarrod Schulz, and Brandi Passante.